Naiodere/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this is a readme file for shellpermisson task
+this is a readme for shell permission task